doc-detective/doc-detective.github.io/docs/get-started/tutorials/capture-screenshot.md

 ## Code walkthrough

-These are the notable additions to the script.
+These are the notable additions to the script used in the [Fill in fields](fill-fields) tutorial.

 To capture the full form, this example runs in _headless_ mode.
 The screenshot can then capture the entire virtual viewport.